 The purpose of the Centre is to provide a broad range of recreational and leisure activities for persons of all ages residing within the designated areas as defined in Article 5, through the management and operation of the facilities and grounds.

+To serve the whole community by providing inclusive programming and accessible facilities in a safe environment.
 To administer Community Centre facilities and implement and encourage participation in recreation and leisure programs for the benefit of residents in the service area of the Centre.

 ARTICLE 3 – OBJECTIVES

 3.1 To plan and initiate or conduct a variety of recreational and leisure activities suited to the needs and requirements of the residents of the designated area.